 Sydney Festival has plenty for those on a budget too.
 Article 14.1 is just one of the many incredible performances available for free.
 A multi-media performance which relives the immigration of Vietnamese refugees in 1981 – Article 14.1 promises to be poignant and thought provoking.

 As you can see, there’s a lot to choose from.
 The line-up is as varied as it is rich and creative.
 Whatever you decided to do, you can’t go far wrong – just do something!
 It’s a magical time of year where Sydney’s streets, public spaces and creative hubs are transformed and there is quite literally something for everyone.
 Don’t leave it to the last minute and risk missing out on what promises to be another incredible festival experience.

-Elli Holland has been quietly attempting to discover and attend all the contemporary arts shows she can find – the more out-there, the better.
+Elli de Ryckman de Betz has been quietly attempting to discover and attend all the contemporary arts shows she can find – the more out-there, the better.
 Anything with ‘subversive’, ‘immersive’ or ‘experiential’ in the title is an instant win.
-Judging by this line up, it’s going to take her a lot longer than she’d originally thought.
+Judging by this line up, it’s going to take her a lot longer than she’d originally thought to get through them.